nk900600/Design-pattern-python/README.md

 # Design-pattern-python
-will contain all design atttern of python
+will contain all design pattern of python